-- stay on the marked trail. - use stiles to cross over fences (not gates). - see that all children under 12 are closely supervised by an adult. - leave a landowner's property immediately upon being told to do so. - accept full responsibility for any injury they might incur, however caused.
+- stay on the marked trail. - use stiles to cross over fences (not gates). - see that all children under 12 are closely supervised by an adult. - avoid interacting with the landowner's animals. - refrain from uploading trail coordinates to public sites. - leave a landowner's property immediately upon being told to do so. - accept full responsibility for any injury they might incur, however caused.